jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

     ~/bbb/linux-stable$ scp arch/arm/boot/zImage root@<bbb-ip-address>:/boot

-I'm typically only working on one particular module at a time and therefore would only copy that particular `*.ko` module over to the appropriate beaglebone `/lib/modules` location.
+I'm typically only working on one particular module at a time and therefore would only copy that particular `*.ko` module over to the appropriate bbb `/lib/modules` location.

 Device tree binaries also go in `/boot`.